 2.10 pm.
 The sourcing and processing of videos and sound clips, which are embedded in the PowerPoint, adds time to the preparations:

 Nevertheless, their inclusion is absolutely necessary.
 They help expand the range of cultural illustrations and provide a contrast to my endless bleating.
 5.15 pm.
 The lecture was finished.
 Next week: Cubism.

 7.30 pm.
-A significant rethink of PB IV, with the inclusion of three Gig-Fx pedals and a rerouting of the input signal across the first third of the network:
+A significant rethink of Pedalboard IV, with the inclusion of three Gig-Fx pedals and a rerouting of the input signal across the first third of the network: